(Disclaimer: Spoilers for The Flash Season 3 Episode 15 'The Wrath of Savitar' and Episode 18 'Abra Kadabra' below)

 Savitar Is The Future Flash

-About a week ago, I was fascinated with Savitar's armor and I became convinced that it was a pure manifestation of the Speedforce.
+Earlier in the season, I was fascinated with Savitar's armor and I became convinced that it was a pure manifestation of the Speed Force.
 There are only a few speedsters who have shown the aptitude for such a feat in the comics.
 So that narrowed down the list of speedsters that could be Savitar.

 Wally West is one of them, and he has manifested similar suits in the New 52 relaunch, but as we saw tonight, Wally was Savitar’s puppet, and it doesn't seem likely he could be Savitar.
 The other person with this skill is a character that goes by the name The Future Flash, who's name was muttered by Savitar several times in Season 3 Episode 15.